MwithHeart/writetech-accelerator-portfolio-mariam/blog/2025-09-21-iac-for-beginners.md

 ---

 ## 🎯 Conclusion
-Infrastructure as Code is like having a recipe for your infrastructure—consistent, repeatable, and easy to share.
+Infrastructure as Code is like having a recipe for your infrastructure; consistent, repeatable, and easy to share.
 By automating infrastructure setup, you save time, avoid errors, and make scaling easier.

 > **Next Step**
 > Build something real, like a developer environment with an EC2 instance.
-This should be a great addition to your portfolio or resume.